divol89/KadeshX/README.md

 KadeshX: An Institutional-Grade Vesting Protocol for SPL Token-2022

 KadeshX is a high-integrity, non-custodial asset management framework engineered specifically for the Solana blockchain.
-This protocol serves as the immutable economic backbone of the KadeshX ecosystem, governing the temporal distribution of the 1,000,000,000 $KDX fixed supply through cryptographic enforcement.
+This protocol serves as the immutable economic backbone of the KadeshX ecosystem, governing the temporal distribution of the 1,000,000,000 $KX fixed supply through cryptographic enforcement.
 📑 Protocol Abstract
 The KadeshX Vesting Protocol mitigates counterparty risk by leveraging Program Derived Addresses (PDA) to establish trustless escrow environments.
 It is designed to enforce rigorous financial compliance across various stakeholder tiers—including pre-sale participants, core team members, and ecosystem contributors—by codifying complex vesting schedules directly into the Solana runtime.
 🌟 Architectural Core & Key Features